marshki/multiplication_practice/README.md

 # Multiplication practice

 Python 3.4.3 text-based program for practicing multiplication tables from 1-12.
+Program works as is, but we are in the process adding features, etc.
 ## Usage

 Program can be run directly from a shell with: